This post is also available in: 简体中文 (Chinese (Simplified))

 iii.
 Property and investment holding companies are not eligible

 Though SUTE has been extended to include companies by guarantee since 2010, the tax exemption scheme for new start-up companies is not extended to investment holding companies and companies engaged in property development activities that are incorporated after February 2013.

 2. Partial tax exemptions (FY 2017)

 Partial tax exemptions are opened for all other companies that do not qualify under the SUTE scheme.

 3. Corporate income tax (CIT) rebate

-In order to help business to deal with rising costs, cope with the economic uncertainty and continue restructuring, all companies are eligible for corporate income tax rebate where the CIT Rebate cap for YA 2017 will be increased from $20,000 to $25,000.
+In order to help business to deal with rising costs, cope with the economic uncertainty and continue restructuring, all companies (with Singapore company tax number) are eligible for corporate income tax rebate where the CIT Rebate cap for YA 2017 will be increased from $20,000 to $25,000.
 The rebate percentage will remain at 50% of the corporate tax payable.
 Furthermore, the CIT rebate will be enhanced and extended as follows:

 a) For YA2018, the CIT rebate will be enhanced to 40% of tax payable, with enhanced cap at $15,000

 b) The CIT rebate will be extended for another year to YA2019, at a rate of 20% of tax payable, capped at $10,000